SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSAppointmentEntity/SetMotherAssociate.md

----
+﻿---
-title: crmscript_ref_NSAppointmentEntity_SetMotherAssociate_NSAssociate_p_0
+title: crmscript_ref_NSAppointmentEntity_SetMotherAssociate
-description: NSAppointmentEntity.SetMotherAssociate(NSAssociate p_0)
+description: NSAppointmentEntity.SetMotherAssociate(Associate motherAssociate)
 intellisense: NSAppointmentEntity.SetMotherAssociate
-sortOrder: 1015
-keywords: SetMotherAssociate(NSAssociate)
+keywords: NSAppointmentEntity, GetMotherAssociate
 so.topic: reference
 ---

 The owner of the mother appointment - the associate whose diary/checklist the mother appointment is in.
-The mother appointment is the one identified by the mother\_id.
-If the mother\_id is 0 or the same as this appointment\_id, then the master associate will be the same as the 'ordinary' associate.
+The mother appointment is the one identified by the mother_id.
+If the mother_id is 0 or the same as this appointment_id, then the master associate will be the same as the 'ordinary' associate.

-* **MotherAssociate:** Associate
+**Parameter:**
-* **Returns:** Associate
+ - **motherAssociate** Associate